VR-25/acc/README.md

 # If all switches fail to disable charging, chargingSwitch is unset and acc/d exit with error code 7.
 # This automated process can be disabled by appending " --" to "charging_switch=...".
 # e.g., acc -s s="battery/charge_enabled 1 0 --"
+# acc -ss always appends " --".
 # charging_switch=milliamps (e.g., 0, 250 or 500) enables current-based charging control.
+# If charging switch is set to 3700 (millivolts), acc stops charging by limiting voltage.
 # For details, refer to the readme's tips section.
 # Unlike the original variant, this kind of switch is never unset automatically.
-# Appending " --" to it leads to invalid syntax.
+# Thus, in this case, ppending " --" to it leads to invalid syntax.
+# Changes to this variable require a daemon restart (automated by --set).

 # apply_on_boot (ab) #
 # Settings to apply on boot or daemon start/restart.